 FAQs

-Can I phase my garden project over multiple years?
+• Can I phase my garden project over time?

 Victorian terrace gardens are our speciality — we've transformed dozens across East London, North London, and throughout the capital.
 These long, narrow plots need careful planning to avoid the 'corridor' effect.
 Our designs create distinct zones, use clever planting to add width, and balance hard landscaping with greenery.
 We also specialise in Victorian front garden restoration, bringing period charm back to tired entrances with appropriate materials and planting.